Israel, a global leader in COVID vaccinations, finds limits - WTMJ

 “Israel’s aggressive inoculation program demonstrates that it is indeed possible for a country to get vaccines into people’s arms quickly and efficiently,” said Jonathan Crane, a bioethicist at Emory University in Atlanta.
 In an email, he praised the centralized effort, compared with the “piecemeal” way vaccines in countries like the U.S. are being delivered by various jurisdictions.

+He said the high rate of vaccinations means vulnerable populations will be protected, and as the campaign expands, the number and severity of cases should decrease.
+But the exact timeframe is difficult to predict.

+Given many unknowns, such as the duration of protection the vaccines provide, and a limited supply globally, it is difficult to talk about broad herd immunity, he said.
+The priority is reducing severe disease and deaths, he said.
+“Reaching herd immunity is not an immediate goal.”

-Even with these early signs of success, it’s increasingly clear that there will be no pandemic day-after, a celebratory moment when people are cleared to flood back to work, hold large family gatherings or resume the social lives they once knew.
+Even with its early signs of success, it’s increasingly clear that there will be no pandemic day-after in Israel, a celebratory moment when people are cleared to flood back to work, hold large family gatherings or resume the social lives they once knew.

 Reopening will depend on many factors, including efforts to halt the spread of the highly contagious variants and whether the public takes the proper precautions.
 Many Israelis were horrified this week by scenes of big ultra-Orthodox funerals for two revered rabbis, with most mourners mask-free.